 The applicant requests approval of a special use permit to provide a hotel in the west building.
 The proposal for a hotel at Robinson Terminal North is consistent with the Waterfront Small Area Plan.
-This is the second of the two permitted hotels to be reviewed under the Plan, and at Staff supports the request to provide the second waterfront hotel at this strategic location, subject to compliance with the staff recommendations included at the end of the development special use permit conditions.
+This is the second of the two permitted hotels to be reviewed under the Plan, and at 132-rooms, it falls below the 150-room per hotel cap established by the Plan.
+An operator for the hotel has not yet been identified.

+Staff supports the request to provide the second waterfront hotel at this strategic location, subject to compliance with the staff recommendations included at the end of the development special use permit conditions.
 Staff finds the use achieves compliance with the goals and guidelines of the Waterfront Plan, which emphasize the importance of active uses in the redevelopment of the site.